What are the different types of Treasury Bills (T-Bills)?

 • What are Treasury Bills or T-Bills?

-Treasury Bills, commonly known as T-Bills, are short-term debt instruments issued by the Government of India, facilitated by the Reserve Bank of India (RBI).
-They serve as a tool for the government to meet its short-term financial needs.
-Since ...
+Treasury Bills, often abbreviated as T-Bills, are short-term debt instruments issued by the Government of India to meet its temporary financing needs.
+These securities are auctioned by the Reserve Bank of India (RBI) and are considered one of the ...

 • What is the difference between G-Secs, T-Bills and SDLs?